jamespmernin/Ajax-HTTP-Intro/README.md

 * [http://dev.markitondemand.com/Api/Quote/json?symbol=AAPL](http://dev.markitondemand.com/Api/Quote/json?symbol=AAPL)
 * [http://dev.markitondemand.com/Api/Quote/json?symbol=GOOGL](http://dev.markitondemand.com/Api/Quote/json?symbol=GOOGL)

+> Does the JSON look unreadable in the browser?
+If you're using Chrome, install the [JSON View plugin](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en).

 ### Think, Pair, Share (5 minutes / 0:10)

 Form pairs and explore the API links in the below table.
 Record any observations that come to mind.
 In particular, think about what you see in the URL and the API response itself.